gcclinux/rdt/README.md

 # RDT

-RDT "Redirect Data Traffic" runs on a local host redirecting network traffic from local LAN address to localhost/127.0.0.1
+RDT "Redirect Data Traffic" runs on a local host redirecting network traffic from local LAN address to localhost/127.0.0.1 or another other `<LAN_IP_ADDRESS>` that the main PC has connection too.

 ## Requirements
 - Go 1.21 or higher